← Back to Blog

 • Deterministic first handling did not scale across language variation.

-• Global mean alone hid route level performance truths.
+• Global mean alone hid route-level performance truths.

 • Strict fallback policy was required to reduce hallucination risk.